Invariants Related to the Tree Property: Introduction

-Motivated by some questions from \cite{shelah1990classification}, we explore which relationships that obtain between the \emph{local} properties TP, TP$_{1}$, and TP$_{2}$ also hold for the \emph{global} invariants $\kappa_{\text{cdt}}(T)$, $\kappa_{\text{sct}}(T)$, and $\kappa_{\text{inp}}(T)$.
+Motivated by some questions from \cite{shelah1990classification}, we explore which relationships known to hold between the \emph{local} properties TP, TP$_{1}$, and TP$_{2}$ also hold for the \emph{global} invariants $\kappa_{\text{cdt}}(T)$, $\kappa_{\text{sct}}(T)$, and $\kappa_{\text{inp}}(T)$.
 In short, we are pursuing the following analogy: